idaholab/moose/paper.md

   condition, or a coupled heat flux.
 - Volumetric form loss sources, such as those arising from flow blockages.
-- Turbomachinery components, such as pumps, compressors, and turbines, which are particular types of junction that add source terms to the momentum and energy equations to simulate turbomachinery.
+- Turbomachinery components, such as pumps, compressors, and turbines, which are particular types of junctions that add source terms to the momentum and energy equations to simulate turbomachinery.

-In addition to these components, there is also `FlowComponentNS`, which leverages a selection of flow formulations from MOOSE's Navier-Stokes module [@lindsay2023moose], with a mesh provided by an external file.
+In addition to these components, there is also `FlowComponentNS`, which leverages a selection of flow formulations from MOOSE's Navier–Stokes module [@lindsay2023moose], with a mesh provided by an external file.

 The fluid properties needed by these components are defined using the MOOSE Fluid Properties module.